Where can I find the design tools to add images?

 Custom CSS is not currently supported for typeforms.

-What’s the difference between a background image and a layout?
+What’s the difference between a background image and an image layout?

-The key difference between a background image and a layout is that the background image applies to the whole typeform, while a layout only applies to the given question.
+The key difference between a background image and an image layout is that the background image applies to the whole typeform, while a layout only applies to the image for a given question.

 How can I add a background image?